Applies to deans, directors, and staff who prepare payments.

 Examples of valid payments processed with a PIR:

-Lump sum payments for scholarships/fellowships which are not related to student assistant-ships are generally requested through the Payment to Individual Report using the appropriate student aid class codes.
+Lump-sum payments for scholarships/fellowships which are not related to student assistantships are generally requested through the Payment to Individual Report using the appropriate student aid class codes.
 Examples are athletic scholarships, participant payments, and departmental scholarships.
-For scholarship payments to U.S. Persons it is highly encouraged that the Scholarship Process be used and by contacting your Dean’s Office.
+For scholarship payments to U.S. persons, it is highly encouraged that the Scholarship Process be used by contacting your Dean’s Office.
 However, effective 01/01/2015 all scholarship payments (whether for graduate or undergraduate students) to Nonresident Aliens (NRA) must be processed through Payroll due to the immigration documentation and taxation requirements.